 by Dr. Ken Canfield

-As we reflect on tragedies around us, it’s appropriate to ask ourselves lots of “What if …?” questions, and maybe even make some “seize the day” commitments.
+Tragedies and difficulties seem to be ever-present in today’s world, and as we reflect on what happens around us, it’s appropriate to ask ourselves lots of “What if …?” questions, and maybe even make some “seize the day” commitments.
 What would that look like?
 I think of grandparents like Diane, whom I described in my book, The HEART of Grandparenting.

 She is a school administrator who is counting the days until retirement.
 Every school day she helps educate several hundred children, and she often wishes she could be more involved with her grandchildren in the same way.
 But they live 900 miles away.